1. Cash Bail

 Note: Personal checks are not usually accepted when paying bail.
-Also, when paying cash bail, the defendant or their representative has to pay the amount in full at the time of posting.
+Also, when paying cash bail, the defendant has to pay the amount in full at the time of posting.

 Although many people pay cash bail, not everyone chooses this option because courts can and do seize bail money if certain bail requirements are not met.